mutabazistyvearthur/darty/README.md

 With it you can:

-> 1. add new items
+> 1. Add new items
 > 2. See all items
-> 3. remove a specific item
+> 3. Remove a specific item
-> 4. update an item
+> 4. Update an item

 ## Techologies used